adaptris/interlok-docs-legacy/pages/cookbook/cookbook-splitting-messages.md

 - Uses a [line-count-splitter][] to create a new message every 10 lines.
 - Each split message is published to the JMS topic `split.message`

-> Because the nested `service` is a [service-list][] we can insert additional behaviour into the service list before publishing the message on `split.message`
+{% include tip.html content="Because the nested `service` is a [service-list][] we can insert additional behaviour into the service list before publishing the message on `split.message`." %}

 ## Splitter Implementations ##